dobidu/soundfont_manager/README.md

 - Minimum and maximum playable notes
 - Missing notes in the range
-- Appropriate instrument range detection
+- Enhanced tools for precise detection of note ranges in soundfonts

 ### Similarity Recommendation